Andrew-J-Robinson/fredRechid/README.md

 Discord.py with voice: https://github.com/Rapptz/discord.py

-FFmpeg: for converting .mp4 to .mp3
+youtube_dl: for dowloading and converting YOuTube videos to .mp3

-youtube_dl: for downloading Youtube videos
+FFmpeg: for playing .mp3 files